(432) 755-8808

 1. Provide indirect bright light, not direct sunlight.

-2. Water only when the surface of the soil starts to dry out.
+2. Water only when the top 1 inch of the soil starts to dry out.
 Do not overwater.
+Overwatering is often a plant killer.
 Remove any excess water that is not absorbed within a few hours.
 If using tap water, let it reach room temperature before applying to plants.
+Well water may be excessively alkaline or acidic which could harm plants.
+If so, water treatment products for plants are available commercially.

 3. Apply plant food according to the instructions on the container.
 Excess fertilizer may damage the plant.